How to sell stocks and shares in the UK

 Are there any taxes I should look out for?

-Alongside the brokerage fees, selling your shares could result in tax charges, depending on how much money you make from the sale and if you use a general investment account (GIA).
+Alongside brokerage fees, selling your shares could result in tax charges, depending on how much money you make from the sale and the type of account you hold them in.

 Can I transfer my shares into an ISA without selling them?